 Gone are days of broody facial expressions.
 This trend is all about expressing yourself unabashedly.
 Your model can shout, laugh, cry, etc., in front of your camera as much as they like.

-You can also take self-portraits in which you express something that is meaningful to you.
+You can also take self-portraits in which you express something meaningful to you.
 Self-portraiture can be very therapeutic.
 In this case, it can also be a great way to attract new clients and earn money!

 You don’t need to express yourself through people all the time.
 You can tell a story through another genre, like still life photography.
 You can include parts of yourself in mirror reflections without showing your face.
 You can crop your pictures just to show your mouth.
 There’s no limit to what you can do with this.